Last updated in June 2014

 Palau also receives support through German development cooperation and humanitarian clearance of unexploded ordnance left over from the Second World War.
 Island states like Palau, the Marshall Islands and the Federated States of Micronesia are particularly threatened by the effects of climate change.
 In 2006, the three countries’ presidents and the heads of government of the Micronesian US territories signed the Micronesia Challenge with the aim of protecting 30 per cent of near-shore marine resources and 20 per cent of terrestrial resources across Micronesia by 2020.
 As part of its International Climate Initiative, the Federal Government is supporting these efforts through development cooperation projects.

 Bilateral trade relations are very modest.
-In 2011, German imports from Palau were worth less than EUR 100,000 and German exports to Palau approximately EUR 300,000.
+In 2013, German imports from Palau were worth EUR 116,000 and German exports to Palau approximately EUR 40,000.
 However, Germans make up a relatively large portion of the tourists visiting Palau, many of whom are attracted by the wide range of diving opportunities available there.

-In terms of development policy, Germany is involved on only a modest scale with Technical Cooperation microprojects.
-It does, however, contribute to Palau’s development through its contributions to the EU (EU-ACP Agreement) and other international organizations.
+In terms of development policy, Germany is involved on only a modest scale through Technical Cooperation microprojects.
+It does, however, help promote Palau’s development through its contributions to the EU (EU-ACP Agreement) and other international organisations.

-The so-called ‘Krämer’ volumes from the German South Seas Expedition (1907-1910) undertaken by the German navy physician, anthropologist and ethnographer August Krämer (1864-1941) continue to be of topical relevance: the records contained in the five volumes are still recognized today by Palau’s courts as the only authentic source in tribal disputes or disputes over property.
-In the absence of official national or other written records, the ‘Krämer’ records constitute the codified memory of Palauan culture and identity, which are under threat from the modern way of life.
-The German Embassy is following the request by Palauan Minister of Culture Faustina Rehuher and providing long-term financial support (a total of EUR 48,800 over the period 2010-2012) under the Federal Foreign Office’s Cultural Preservation Programme for the planned translation of the records into English in the coming years.
+The so-called “Krämer” volumes from the German South Seas Expedition (1907-1910) undertaken by the German navy physician, anthropologist and ethnographer August Krämer (1864-1941) continue to be of topical relevance: the records contained in the five volumes are still recognised today by Palau’s courts as the only authentic source in tribal disputes or disputes over property.
+In the absence of official national or other written records, the “Krämer” records constitute the codified memory of Palauan culture and identity, which are under threat from the modern way of life.
+Over the period 2010-2012, the German Embassy provided a total of EUR 48,800 under the Federal Foreign Office’s Cultural Preservation Programme to fund the translation of the records into English.
+In May 2014, the German Ambassador officially presented the translation to Palau’s President and other political and cultural dignitaries.

-In 2011, the German Embassy in Manila participated in the third EU Film Festival in Koror, which was held from 28 April to 1 May 2011, by submitting a German film.
+In 2013, the German Embassy in Manila once again participated in the EU Film Festival in Koror, which was held for the fifth time in October 2013, by submitting a German film.